padrino/padrino-framework/padrino-docs/guides/rake-tasks.md

     rake ar:structure:dump                 # Dumps the database structure to a SQL file. rake ar:version                        # Retrieves the current schema version number.

-**rake ar:auto:upgrade**

-This is some sort of super cool and useful task for people like me who don’t love migrations (especially for small apps).
-It’s a forked version of [auto\_migrations](http://github.com/pjhyett/auto_migrations)

-Basically, instead of writing migrations you can directly edit your **schema.rb** and perform *a non destructive* migration with `padrino rake ar:auto:upgrade`.

 #### DataMapper Tasks:

     rake dm:auto:migrate           # Performs an automigration (resets your db data)